-During the lockdown period we will be providing limited services from the Leigh Surgery.
-If you have concerns about your pet then in the first instance call the Leigh Surgery for advice.
+During the lockdown period we will be providing limited services.
+If you have concerns about your pet then in the first instance call the Leigh Surgery in the mornings for advice, and the Bolton Surgery on Monday or Thursday from 11th May in the mornings.

 We will continue to provide the following services: